Download This Sample

-This is a fantastic bundle which includes everything you need to know about Ancient China across 25 in-depth pages.
+This is a fantastic bundle that includes everything you need to know about Ancient China across 25 in-depth pages.
 These are ready-to-use Ancient China worksheets that are perfect for teaching students about Ancient China which was one of the oldest and richest cultures in human civilization.
 The term ‘China’ is derived from the Sanskrit word Cinna from the Chinese Qin Dynasty.
-It was not until 1516 CE when China was seen in print through the journals of Barbosa and was further popularised by Marco Polo.
+It was not until 1516 CE when China was seen in print through the journals of Barbosa and was further popularized by Marco Polo.

 Complete List Of Included Worksheets

 - Ancient China Facts